Nandhini0707/Data-Analysis/README.md

-Hi there, I'm Nandhini, Front-end developer & designer
+Hi there,
+I'm Nandhini a Data geek